qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ### Function Body

-The function body consists of three blocks; ...
-Only trivial branching is permitted inside a function's body.
+The function body consists of two blocks, connected by an unconditional branching into the second block at the end of the first block.

+The first block contains only calls to QIS functions.
+The first block consists (only) of a sequence of calls

 In the `entry` block, any number of calls to QIS functions may be performed.
 To be compatible with the Base Profile these functions must return void.
-Any arguments to invoke them must be inlined into the call itself; they hence must be constants or a pointer to a [qubit or result](#qubit-and-result-usage) The result of the program execution should be logged using output recording functions.
+Any arguments to invoke them must be inlined into the call itself; they hence must be constants or a pointer to a [qubit or result](#qubit-and-result-usage) value.

+measurements must occur at the end of the first block.
+Qubits may not be used after they have been measured.
+Measurements may only be followed by other measurements or output recording functions.

+The second and last block contains (only) the necessary calls to record the program output.
+The logic of the second block can be done as part of post-processing after the computation on the QPU has completed, provided the results of the performed measurements is made available to the processor generating the requested output.
+More information about the [output recording](#output-recording) and the corresponding runtime functions is detailed below.

 The following instructions are the *only* LLVM instructions that are permitted within a Base Profile compliant program: